MarcossIC/next-template/README.md

 The template has the following scripts available in the `package.json`:

-- `dev`: Starts the development server
+- `dev`: Starts the development server with turbopack
 - `build`: Builds the app for production
 - `analyze`: Analyzes the bundle sizes for Client, Server and Edge environments
 - `start`: Starts the production server
-- `lint`: Lints the code using ESLint
+- `lint`: Check lints, formats and import sort with Biome
-- `lint:fix`: Automatically fixes linting errors
+- `lint:fix`: Automatically fixes linting errors with Biome
 - `types:check`: Verify typescript types with format message
 - `clean`: Remove all files in .next, out and coverage folders
 - `commitlint:last`: Check if the last commit follows the commitlint rules
-- `format`: Checks the code for proper formatting
+- `format`: Just check that the code is in the correct format with Biome
-- `format:fix`: Automatically fixes formatting issues
+- `format:fix`: Only automatically fixes formatting issues with biome
 - `prepare`: Run husky setup script
 - `test`: Runs unit and integration tests
 - `test:watch`: Runs unit and integration tests in watch mode